ifcanduela/igni/site/pages/home.md

 # Home

 So, you don't know how to make websites, but you want one.
 An affordable, pretty one.
-But... oh, no &mdash; you can't find anything you can call your own out there.
+But... oh, no &mdash; you can't find anything you can call your own out there!
 I'd like to tell you Igni is the solution, but it's far from being a solution to anything.

 What I can tell you is that you should try it.